Aurora, the Aurora Borealis or in Scotland, “The Northern Lights” are phenomena I’ve known about for many years.

-I’ve seen tales of those who travel to Iceland, Greenland, Norway, Northern Canada or Alaska, in hope they might catch a view of the Aurora.
+I’ve heard tales of those who travelled to Iceland, Greenland, Norway, Northern Canada or Alaska, in hope they might catch a view of the Aurora.
 Some return with wonderful photos but many have been disappointed as sightings are relatively rare.
 But these are the best places to be when they do happen.

 In Scotland, ‘The Northern Lights of old Aberdeen’ is a well known song, but you would need to be there, in the area of Aberdeen, at the right time and in the right conditions to see them, so once again, sightings are rare, albeit frequent enough to inspire a song.

 The reality is, in order to see them, the ideal would be to live in a place where they can be seen, and be there, looking, when they happen.
 If you are not looking, you might miss them, ‘the merry dancers’, up there in the sky.

 Social media and digital photography are wonderful things.